 STATUTORY AUTHORITY: KRS 190.015, 190.020, 190.030, 190.040, 190.058, 190.073

-(1) "Advertising" means any oral, written or graphic statement which offers vehicles for sale or lease or which indicates the availability of vehicles, including any statements or representation made in a newspaper, pamphlet or circular, other publication, or on radio or television, or contained in any notice, handbill, sign, billboard poster, bill catalog, letter or business card.
+Section 1.
+Definitions.
+(1) "Advertising" means any oral, written or graphic statement, whether physical or electronic, which offers vehicles for sale or lease or that indicates the availability of vehicles, including any statements or representation made in a newspaper, pamphlet, or circular, other publication, or in radio or television, or contained in any notice, handbill, sign, billboard poster, bill catalog, letter, or business card.

-(2) "Clear and conspicuous" means a statement, representation or term differing from other statements, representations or terms being made so as to be readily noticeable to the person to whom it is being disclosed either by its size, sound, length of time, color, placement in the ad, or other features.
+(3) "Clear and conspicuous" means a statement, representation or term differing from other statements, representations, or terms being made so as to be readily noticeable to the person to whom it is being disclosed either by its size, sound, length of time, color, placement in the ad, or other features.

 Section 3.
-Advertisements for the sale or lease of new and used vehicles placed by a licensee shall clearly and conspicuously identify the dealership by including in the text of the advertisement either the word "dealer" or the business name as it appears on the dealer license.
+An advertisement for the sale or lease of new and used vehicles placed by a licensee shall clearly and conspicuously identify the dealership by including in the text of the advertisement the business name as it appears on the dealer’s license.

 Section 4.
-(1) Except as provided in subsection (2) of this section, if a specific new motor vehicle is advertised by a dealer as being for sale, that vehicle shall be:
+(1) Except as established in subsection (2) of this section, if a specific new motor vehicle is advertised by a dealer as being for sale, that vehicle shall be:

 (a) In the possession of the dealer;